naseealavutheen1805/MS-Excel-Project/README.md

 ## ✅ Outcome
-This project demonstrates the use of Excel for real business analytics — including dataset preparation, dashboarding, KPI analysis, insight extraction, and business recommendations.
+This project shows the use of Excel for real data analytics — including dataset preparation, dashboarding, KPI analysis, insight extraction, and business recommendations.